minxingzhang/minxingzhang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-My name is Minxing Zhang, and I'm a PhD candidate in CISPA under the supervision of [Yang Zhang](https://yangzhangalmo.github.io/).
+My name is Minxing Zhang, and I'm a PhD candidate in CISPA under the supervision of [Yang Zhang](https://yangzhangalmo.github.io/) and [Michael Backes](https://cispa.de/en/about/director-page).
 My focus is Security and Privacy of Machine Learning now.
 And I obtained my bachelor in Shandong University (2020) under the supervision of [Zhaochun Ren](http://ir.sdu.edu.cn/~zhaochunren/).
 Besides, I always like playing basketball!